Wondering how humidity affects gummy supplement production and storage?

 How We Ensure Quality

-At KorNutra, we engineer quality from the start.
-Our state-of-the-art manufacturing facilities utilize strict environmental controls, including dehumidification systems, to maintain optimal conditions throughout production.
-We also select packaging-such as tightly sealed bottles with desiccant packets-specifically designed to create a moisture barrier and protect the gummies after they leave our care.
+At KorNutra, we build quality in from the start.
+Our facilities use strict environmental controls and dehumidifiers to keep conditions optimal during production.
+We also choose packaging—tightly sealed bottles with desiccant packets—designed to block moisture after the gummies leave our care.

-For consumers, storing gummy supplements in a cool, dry place away from direct sunlight (like a kitchen pantry, not a bathroom cabinet) is the best practice to maintain their ideal texture and quality until the last serving.
+For you at home, keep your gummy supplements in a cool, dry place away from direct sunlight.
+Stick them in a kitchen pantry, not a bathroom cabinet, for the best texture and quality until the last serving.

 ← Back to Blog